EasyGithDev/PHPOpenAI/README.md

 echo '<pre>', print_r($response->toObject(), true), '</pre>';
 ```

-Or you can use the methods of the handler object.
+Or you can use the methods of the Handler object.

 ```php
 <?php